hyperledger/indy-node/docs/source/requests.md

 - `signatures` (map of base58-encoded string; mutually exclusive with `signature` field):

     Submitters' signature in multisig case.
-This is a map where client's identifiers are the keys and base58-encoded signature strings are the values.
+This is a map where the client's identifiers are the keys and base58-encoded signature strings are the values.
 Not required for read requests.